SneakyPeet/whats-that-function/_functions/clojure.core/comment.md

 ```

-Because it is an expression, your editor will still highlight body of the comment and your code linter will still pickup any mistakes made.
+Because it is a valid expression, it will not be ignored.
+This means syntax highlighting will still be applied and any linting mistakes will be picked up.

 ```clojure
 (comment